-Protecting your master branch will require contributors to submit their changes through a process called a Pull Request.
+Protecting your main branch will require contributors to submit their changes through a process called a Pull Request.
 As the repository owner, you can also change the code through a pull request on GitHub.

 Previously, we discussed that all changes should take place on branches.
 This is still true, however, we are now going to incorporate those changes through a pull request on GitHub rather than through a merge.

 Create a new branch in your repository to make a small change.

 Add the following to your README and commit the change.

 To submit your feature to be incorporated to the main branch, you should submit a `Pull Request`.
 The repository maintainers will review your pull request before accepting your changes.